brson/brson.github.com/beer/_posts/2021-05-08-jw-lees-harvest-ale.md

 Cute tiny can.

-I said "oh, while" on the pour.
+I said "oh, wow" on the pour.
 It looks thick and rich.
 Caramel.
 Or apple cider.